lbergami/Notes/DW-Fundamentals/Notes.md

 **2. ETL Vs ELT**

-* The difference between the two workflows is the order of the transformation.
+* The difference between the two workflows is the order of the transformation
     * ETL (traditional): data are loaded in their finished and transformed state
-    * ELT: Transformation capacity is increased, exploiting cloud platform.
+    * ELT: Transformation capacity is increased, exploiting the cloud platform.
 You are not committed to the hardware footprint

 <p> <br>

 **3. Staging**

   * First stop of a DW and landing zone of data sources.
-The staging layer feeds into user access layer in a form that is accessible for further work.
+The staging layer feeds into user access layer in a form that is accessible for further work

   * Staging has one-to-one relationship with data sources (which may come from different vendors)

-  * Staging can be persistent Vs non-persistent (data stage layers are erased when are added to the user access layer), i.e. less storage space but potential data quality issues
+  * Staging can be persistent Vs non-persistent
+      *  non-persistent means that data stage layers are erased when are added to the user access layer.
+It requires less storage space but potential data quality issues

   *  Source data may need to be refreshed: new data, modified data, delete data.
 There are different approaches ( The first two are the most common):
       * Append pattern: Append on top